 If that’s not the CPN Tools demo at the Petri nets conference in June 2001 in Newcastle, I don’t know what is… Featuring: 3D monitor technology and overhead projector.
 If you look carefully, you can see two mouse cursors.
-That’s right: multi-input 6 […]
+That’s right: multi-input 6 years before the iPhone made it mainstream. […]

 Tag: CPN Tools